cvenkatreddy/cypress-bdd-pom/README.md

 # cypress-bdd-pom

-# SAMPLE AUTOMATION FRAMEWORK FOR UI TESTING
+# AUTOMATION FRAMEWORK WITH CYPRESS
-A sample framework created using cypress, bdd, typescript, mochawesome and allureport.
+A sample framework created using cypress, bdd, typescript, mochawesome and allure-report.

 ## Pre-requisite Tools
 1. Node version 12 or above